Sepak takraw: Predecessors

-In the Philippines, the sport is related to a native game called "sipà" (or "sipà salama" among Muslim Filipinos) and, along with traditional martial arts, survived Spanish colonization.
+In the Philippines, the sport is related to a native game called "sipà" (or "sipà salama" among Muslim Filipinos) and, along with traditional martial arts, survived Spanish colonisation.
 It is a popular sport played by children in Philippines and was the Philippine national sport until it was replaced by Arnis in 2009.
-Sepak Takraw is included in Philippine's elementary and high school curriculum.
+Sepak Takraw is included in the Philippines' elementary and high school curriculum.

 Origins of the modern sport

 In the beginning, Sepak Takraw was not meant to be competitive, but was a casual game with an emphasis on physical activity.
 The game acted as an exercise to improve dexterity and loosen the limbs after long periods of sitting, standing or working.
 However, the modern version of Sepak Takraw began taking shape sometime during the 1940s.
 In 1935 in Seremban, Sepak Raga was first played on a badminton court over the net with players on two opposing sides, amid celebrations of the Silver Jubilee of George V. The event is the earliest example of modern sport rules being used for Sepak Raga, turning it into a competitive sport.
 Badminton was a preferred sport for the British, whereas Sepak Raga was mainly played by the Malays.
 Since the diversion sport was first played amid the Jubilee festivity, it was known as "Sepak Raga Jubilee" (Jubilee Sepak Raga).